nandonathaniel/backend-nodejs/README.md

 Once the application is up and running, you can access the following APIs:

-- API 1: [Get All Users](http://localhost:3000/api/users) - Retrieves a list of all users.
+- API 1: http://localhost:3000/api/users - Retrieves a list of all users.
   - Method: GET
   - Response:
      ```json